niplav/site/about.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown)
 and them compiling them to standard HTML using [`markdown_py`](https://pypi.org/project/Markdown/).
-Mathematical formulae are typeset using [MathJax](https://en.wikipedia.org/wiki/MathJax).
-It only uses only minimal CSS (highlighting code and quotes, centering the text and limiting line length) and very litte JavaScript.
-The Javascript is used for MathJax and converting headers to anchor links.
+Mathematical formulae are typeset using [MathJax 2](https://en.wikipedia.org/wiki/MathJax).
+It only uses only minimal CSS (highlighting code and quotes, centering the text and limiting line length) and very litte JavaScript, mainly for MathJax and converting headers to anchor links.

 ### Influences